ddur/Warp-iMagick/README.md

 # __Post Install: [Open Litespeed](https://openlitespeed.org/) WebP Configuration:__

 Using Open Litespeed was never tested nor recommended for this plugin.
-I especially dicourage you from buying services from a2hosting which has redistributed WP versions (below 1.9.6) of Warp iMagick plugin and used Warp iMagick name for advertizing purposes without linking to plugin web page.
-Although they having thousands of Warp iMagick plugin installs, they refused to cooperate with plugin author.
+I especially dicourage you from buying services from a2hosting which has redistributed WP versions (below 1.9.6) of Warp iMagick plugin privatelly, only to it's clients.
+They used Warp iMagick name for advertizing purposes without linking to plugin web page.
+Although they probably having thousands of Warp iMagick plugin installs, they refused to cooperate with plugin author.
 I do not know what version or modifications you got from them.
-Plugin support will be provided only to latest original unmodified version.
+Plugin support will be provided only to latest original unmodified version released by author.
 So, if you are client of a2hosting with older or modified Warp iMagick plugin, do not expect help here.

 :vulcan_salute: